Get More People to Read and Share Your Content

 Improve the readability and clarity of the content

 When it comes to usability, most website owners are concerned about the loading time, menus, colors, and other features of the site.
 Unfortunately, most of them neglect the fact that the clarity of the featured content is a crucial element of the overall functionality of the website.

-According to a research by Nielsen Norman Group, website users read maximum 28% of the words on an average visit.
-The conclusion is obvious: the current generation of Internet users is not characterized with an impressive attention span.
-The online world is full of distractions, so you have to do your best to grab their attention and keep it at your website.
-If you ask a visitor how usable your website is, he won’t pay too much attention on the actual design, although that will also be an important factor.
+According to research by Nielsen Norman Group, website users read maximum 28% of the words on an average visit.
+The conclusion is obvious: the current generation of Internet users does not have an impressive attention span.
+The online world is full of distractions, so you have to do your best to grab their attention and keep it on your website.
+If you ask a visitor how usable your website is, he won’t pay too much attention to the actual design, although that will also be an important factor.
 He will mostly be concerned about the value he gets.

 Thus, you need to make sure to launch readable, clear, and informative content at your website.
 Take the AssignmentMasters website as an example: the content is very informative and detailed, but it’s easy for the visitor to read the whole thing and understand the point.
 That’s the impression you should aim for.

 Choose the right images